Meta tags can be a valuable tool in your SEO arsenal.

 How to Write Meta Tags

-Once you install and activate the plugin, it will add an SEO section below each post, where you can write SEO meta tags.
+Once you install and activate the plugin, it will add an SEO section below each post, where you can add information about your content.

 If you don’t, the plugin will automatically use the title of your blog post.

-To add the meta description, you need to scroll down to the SEO section.
+To add the meta description, you need to scroll down to the SEO section and add the information in the proper field:

-Finally, if you scroll down into the “Advanced” section, you can edit robot meta tags:
+Finally, if you look into the “Advanced” section, you can edit robot meta tags:

-Regarding the viewport meta tag, if you don’t want to mess up with your site code, you just need to install a responsive theme, as I did for my site.
+Regarding the viewport meta tag, if you don’t want to mess up your site code, you just need to install a responsive theme, as I did for my site (I use the Genesis framework).

 Full List of Meta Tags

-Including a meta tag on your website is not a guarantee that Google will index or rank your web page.
+Including a meta tag on your website is not a guarantee that Google will index or rank your pages.

-However, it is still a good idea to include all the meta tags that are relevant to your website.
+However, it is still a good idea to include all the information that is relevant to your website.

 Here is a full list of SEO meta tags: